 DATES TO REMEMBER

-February 4, 2022: Applications available for 2022 festival to returning vendors only.
+December 12, 2022: Applications available for the 2023 festival to previous vendors only.

-*Priority placement is given to returning vendors from the previous^ festival and is based on the date the application is received.
-ALL alcohol vendor applications MUST be received complete by this date (due to limited capacity and high demand).
+*Priority placement is given to returning vendors from the previous festival and is based on the date the application is received.

-April 1, 2022: Food vendors must submit license application & fee with Clatsop County Public Health.
+April 7, 2023: Approved Food vendors: Submit license application & fee to Clatsop County Public Health by this date.

-Until capacity: We will still accept Art/Craft/Other, Nonprofit & Food Vendor applications until capacity is reached.
+Until capacity: We will still accept Art/Craft/Other and Nonprofit applications until capacity is reached.